 Sharing intimate images or sexting between consenting adults is a matter of choice.

 However, there is a difference in the age you can agree to physical sex (17) and the age at which you can agree to sext (18).
-It is illegal for under 18s to appear in a sext or be sent a sext.
-This is true, even if a person under 18 sends a sexual picture of themselves, because it is illegal for anyone (whatever their age) to post, send or share pictures of the genitalia of people under 18, or images of them engaged in sexual activity.
+Even if a person under 18 sends a sexual picture of themselves, because it is illegal for anyone (whatever their age) to post, send or share pictures of the genitalia of people under 18, or images of them engaged in sexual activity.
 If you do, this is classified as child pornography.
 It’s also illegal for someone to show pornography to a person under 18.

 Once everyone involved is legally able to consent to sexting, you have to make sure that you check in with the other person to make sure that they actively consent!